jkz/django-refs/README.md

 ## Reference internal and external resources by uuid

 The Reference model has 4 fields:

-`uuid` the uuid that maps
+- `uuid` the new identifier for the resource
-`namespace` usually the name of a Django app with models, but could as well be an adapter for an external api `model` usually a django-style model name, but could also be an external resource name `uid` the unique identifier of the model or resource
+- `namespace` usually the name of a Django app with models, but could as well be an adapter for an external api
+- `model` usually a Django style model name, but could also be an external resource name
+- `uid` the original identifier of the model or resource